TimppaAaa/bobadrops-thing/README.md

-# bobadrops-thing
+# Welcome to the something that I have no idea how to name

-This is a website or something else, idk...
+This is a website of some sorts, and it's great!